The Amazon Is Becoming ‘Hypertropical’ — and That Could Turn It Into a Carbon Source

 Models created by the team based on this data indicated that by 2100, extremely hot droughts are likely to become even more common.
 Moreover, these events will occur year-round—even during the rainy season, which typically lasts from December to May.

-It is expected that due to decreasing soil moisture, trees will die more frequently.
-This will lead to two interconnected problems: hydraulic failure, where air bubbles block the movement of water within the trees, and carbon starvation, where the closure of leaf pores in an effort to conserve water negatively impacts photosynthesis.
+Decreasing soil moisture is expected to increase tree mortality.
+That will lead to two interconnected problems: hydraulic failure, where air bubbles block the movement of water within trees, and carbon starvation, where leaf pores close to conserve water and photosynthesis suffers.

-Scientist measuring the rate of photosynthesis in a leaf
+A scientist measuring the rate of photosynthesis in a leaf.

-Field measurements by the team confirmed that all of this is increasingly observed under the current abnormal climate conditions in the Amazon, as reported by Science Alert.
-If the becomes hypertropical, such extreme events will occur much more frequently, and tree mortality could potentially increase by 55 percent.
+Field measurements by the team confirmed that researchers are increasingly observing these effects under the current abnormal climate conditions in the Amazon, as reported by Science Alert.
+If the Amazon becomes hypertropical, such extreme events will occur much more frequently, and tree mortality could potentially increase by 55 percent.

 “Our models showed that trees with low wood density are more vulnerable and die in greater numbers than those with high wood density.
 This means that secondary forests may be more susceptible to drought since they contain a significant portion of the first type of trees,” noted geographer Jeff Chambers from the University of California, Berkeley.